LispEngineer/EthernetRepeater/README.md

-This board has two 10/100/1000 copper Ethernet ports connected by a [Marvel 88E1111 PHY](https://www.marvell.com/content/dam/marvell/en/public-collateral/transceivers/marvell-phys-transceivers-alaska-88e1111-datasheet.pdf), capable of MII and GRMII modes (selectable by jumper).
+This board has two 10/100/1000 copper Ethernet ports connected by a [Marvel 88E1111 PHY](https://www.marvell.com/content/dam/marvell/en/public-collateral/transceivers/marvell-phys-transceivers-alaska-88e1111-datasheet.pdf), capable of MII and RGMII modes (selectable by jumper).
 The main FPGA is a Cyclone IV.
 It has a lot of I/O but no digital display - which can be added by HSMC card.
 Some useful features: